Fragtality/Fenix2GSX/README.md

 **FS2Crew (Fenix Edition)**: You basically don't need any Ground- or Door-Handling Features of Fs2Crew.
 This is what another User recommends as Settings to let Fenix2GSX and FS2Crew work together (thanks for sharing):<br/>
 <img src="img/Fs2Crew.png" width="1006"><br/><br/>
+If you deviate from that, that is fine, but don't bother me with Fenix2GSX is not working properly then 😜

 <br/><br/>